Liberty Through Virtue

 John Adams College is a private, non-profit college

-located in Provo, Utah and is licensed by the State of Utah.
+located in Provo, Utah, and is licensed by the State of Utah.